heiner/heiner.github.com/_drafts/random-samples.md

     return reservoir
 ```

-That is a very neat algorithm.
+That is a neat algorithm.
 But is it correct?
 We arrived at it by
 assuming something like this is possible; in particular, we chose the
 probabilities such that the final element's chance of ending in the
 chosen set is correct.